Worldwide Guide to Women in Leadership

 Queen Marie of Romania

-1914-29 Politically influential Queen Marie of Edinburgh of Romania
+1914-27 Politically influential Queen Marie of Edinburgh of Romania

 Unofficial adviser to her husband, king Ferdinand until his death in 1927.
-After the First World War he asked her undertake an unofficial mission to Paris and London in order to mend the damage done by Prime Minister Bratianu, who lost his temper during the post war negotiations and she took residence, with her two daughters in the Hotel Crillon, in Place de la Concorde.
+After the First World War he asked her undertake an unofficial mission to Paris and London in order to mend the damage done by Prime Minister Bratianu, who lost his temper during the post war negotiations and she took residence, with her two daughters ,in the Hotel Crillon, in Place de la Concorde.
 Her son, Carol II isolated her and she took little part in the public life from 1927 to her death.
-She was the daughter the Prince Alfred Duke of Edinburgh, Queen Victoria's second son and Grand Duchess Marie Alexandrovna of Russia, mother of 6 children, and lived (1875-1938).
+She was the daughter of Prince Alfred Duke of Edinburgh, Queen Victoria's second son and Grand Duchess Marie Alexandrovna of Russia, mother of 6 children, and lived (1875-1938).

-Her husband, Maharaja Rama Varma (Madrassil Theepetta Thampuran), who reigned from 1914-32, was a scholar and had other interests, she took over the finances of the state.
+Her husband, Maharaja Rama Varma (Madrassil Theepetta Thampuran), who reigned from 1914-32, was a scholar and had other interests, and she therefore took over the finances of the state.
 Under her guidance salaries were quadrupled and the revenue earned a 17 gun salute.
 She was awarded the Kaiser-i-Hind medal by King George V in 1919 for public work.
 She was a close associate of Mahatma Gandhi and other Indian nationalists.
 As one British Intelligence report stated "The hill palace is the centre of nationalist activity and charkhas have been introduced to assist the weaving of khadi."

 Until 1915 Princess Regnant Andi Pancaetana of Enrekang (Indonesia)